How to start a flow after submitting a SharePoint form and wait for the result

 });

-You also need to configure Routing code in JavaScript editor → Custom routing - we’ll use localStorage of the browser to store if the flow has started or not, and we’ll check it so that the user’s are redirected to the correct form set:
+You also need to configure the routing code in the Custom routing section of the Manage form sets menu.
+This example uses the browser’s localStorage to keep track of whether the flow has started or not.
+Use this code to redirect the user to the correct form set:

 localStorage.setItem('startFlow', 0);